 2.1 Adjustments, extensions, and/or lowering of utility and any related excavation and backfill shall be constructed as approved by the Engineer.
 For MoDOT owned facilities, adjustments shall conform to current Missouri Standard Specifications for Highway Construction.
-For MSD owned facilities, adjustments shall conform to the 2018 MSD Construction Specifications for Sewer and Drainage Facilities and the 2009 MSD Standard Detail Sheets.
+For MSD owned facilities, adjustments shall conform to current MSD Standards and Specifications.
 Adjustments for inlets require the top lid slopes to be adjusted to less than 2% slope in all directions and some of these inlets need to be raised to the final sidewalk grade.
 These are called out in the plans as "adjust inlet top".
 Adjustments shall be completed so that the finished sidewalk, ramp, approach, or pavement meets current ADA standards.